csecht/CountBOINCtasks/README.md

 <li>Windows: python count-tasks.py --help</li>
 </ul>

+Default settings assume a default location of the BOINC folder from the BOINC installer.
+If you have put the BOINC folder in a different location, then there will be a command line option to enter that custom path to run boinc-client's boimccmd (or boinccmd.exe) executable.
+This custom path
+    option is not yet available for Mac OS (as of ver.
+0.4.2).
 ```
 ~/countBOINCtasks-master$ ./count-tasks.py --help
 usage: count-tasks [-h] [--about] [--log] [--interval M] [--summary TIMEunit] [--count_lim N]